-I recently attended a conference where I heard story after story of people who have made a full-time living through blogging.
+In 2017, I attended a conference called FinCon where I heard story after story of people who have made a full-time living through blogging.
 They began by choosing a topic that excited them, consistently wrote about it on their blog and eventually made an impressive income.

-One presentation I attended featured a blogger who is currently making over $6,000 per month!!
-Yes, it did take him a several years to get there, but with the right patience, determination and appreciation for your topic it CAN be done.
+One presentation I attended featured a blogger who made over $6,000 per month!!
+It did take him several years to get there, but with the right patience, determination, and appreciation for your topic, it CAN be done.

 Can you imagine being able to craft your own hours, work whenever and wherever you want?
-I’ve personally met a blogger who has worked from the Caribbean islands, another who travels on a permanent vacation around the country in an Airstream and at least a half-dozen who work at home so they can spend more time with their kids.
+I've personally met a blogger who has worked from the Caribbean islands, another who travels on a permanent vacation around the country and at least 50 who work at home so they can spend more time with their kids.

 Click here to start a blog on WordPress, and I'll walk you through a step-by-step process below.

-If you use my links in this article, you’ll get a FREE domain name AND 50% off the monthly hosting costs.
-I will also receive a commission which support this blog – Thank you!
+If you use my links in this article, you'll get a FREE domain name AND up to 50% off the monthly hosting costs.
+I will also receive a commission that supports this blog – Thank you!

 I followed this same process when I started my blog in 2016 to chronicle my family's journey in paying off our mortgage early.
 It only took me about 15 minutes (not paying off the mortgage … starting the blog).